Biophoton: Proposed physical mechanisms

 Chemi-excitation via oxidative stress by reactive oxygen species or catalysis by enzymes (i.e., peroxidase, lipoxygenase) is a common event in the biomolecular milieu.
 Such reactions can lead to the formation of triplet excited species, which release photons upon returning to a lower energy level in a process analogous to phosphorescence.
 That this process is a contributing factor to spontaneous biophoton emission has been indicated by studies demonstrating that biophoton emission can be increased by depleting assayed tissue of antioxidants or by addition of carbonyl derivatizing agents.
-Further support is provided by studies indicating that emission can be increased by addition of reactive oxygen species.
+Further support is provided by studies indicating that emission can be increased by addition of ROS (reactive oxygen species).

 Plants

 Imaging of biophotons from leaves has been used as a method for assaying R gene responses.
 These genes and their associated proteins are responsible for pathogen recognition and activation of defense signaling networks leading to the hypersensitive response, which is one of the mechanisms of the resistance of plants to pathogen infection.
 It involves the generation of reactive oxygen species (ROS), which have crucial roles in signal transduction or as toxic agents leading to cell death.

-Biophotons have been also observed in the roots of stressed plants.
+Biophotons have also been observed in the roots of stressed plants.
 In healthy cells, the concentration of ROS is minimized by a system of biological antioxidants.
-However, heat shock and other stresses changes the equilibrium between oxidative stress and antioxidant activity, for example, the rapid rise in temperature induces biophoton emission by ROS.
+Heat shock and other stresses change the balance between oxidative stress and antioxidant activity; for example, a rapid rise in temperature can induce biophoton emission associated with ROS.

+A 2025 imaging study of Arabidopsis thaliana and dwarf umbrella tree (Heptapleurum arboricola) leaves found that UPE generally increased with temperature and was stronger at injured sites than in uninjured tissue.
+Chemical treatments changed the emission pattern.
+The study presented these effects as potential indicators of plant stress, but did not establish a specific diagnostic application.